kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 // These are built-in conditions of an eviction request. const (
-    // EvictionRequestConditionCanceled means that the eviction request is no longer being processed
+    // EvictionRequestConditionFailed means that the eviction request is no longer being processed
-	// by any eviction responder because the eviction request has been canceled.
+    // by any eviction responder.
+This can happen if the request is canceled or if no responder
+    // managed to evict the target (e.g. terminate or delete a pod).
-    EvictionRequestConditionCanceled EvictionRequestConditionType = "Canceled"
+    EvictionRequestConditionFailed EvictionRequestConditionType = "Failed"

     // EvictionRequestConditionEvicted means that the target has been evicted (e.g. a pod has been
     // terminated or deleted).